Financial Aid

 Students who are not meeting the minimum financial aid SAP standards will be notified by the financial aid office of their Warning or Termination status.
 Students who submit an appeal will be notified by the financial aid office of their Financial Aid Probation, Financial Aid Academic Plan Probation, or Financial Aid Termination status.
 Students whose financial aid status had been at a Warning, Probation, Academic Plan Probation, or Terminated status, but are meeting minimum SAP standards when reviewed, will be notified of the change in their status.

-Students who graduated during the term that is being reviewed for SAP and are not registered for the subsequent term will not be notified of changes in SAP status.
+Students who graduated during the term that is being reviewed for SAP and are not registered for the subsequent term will not be notified of changes in satisfactory academic progress status.

 Regaining Eligibility